DiffAAPD/DiffAAPD/README.md

 ## Hi there 👋
-The code is public.
+✅ The code is public.
-code is coming soon!
+⏳ Coming soon!
 <!--
 **DiffAAPD/DiffAAPD** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.